privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### Seller BYOS Key/Value service

+Note: BYOS Key/Value is only supported for Chrome.
+Protected Auctions using data from Android devices are required to use the [Protected Auction Key/Value service][166].

 The [SellerFrontEnd service][21] looks up `trustedScoringSignals` from seller's Key/Value service.
 The base url (domain) for Key/Value service is configured in [SellerFrontEnd service][21] so that the connection can be prewarmed.
 All `render_urls` corresponding to all bids from buyers participating